nix4cyber/n4c/network/cracking.md

 ```

 This will attempt to crack the WPA/WPA2 key using the wordlist provided.
 If successful, it will display the WPA/WPA2 key in the terminal.
+Note that if the ESSID is hidden, you will need to use the `-e` option to specify the ESSID when cracking the key.

 ## WPA3 downgrade